untitaker/hyperlink/README.md

   * [No support for external links.](https://github.com/untitaker/hyperlink/issues/5) It does not know how to speak HTTP.

+  * Even if you don't have a static site, you can put hyperlink to work by first downloading the entire website using e.g.
+    [suckit](https://github.com/Skallwar/suckit).
+In certain cases this is
+    faster than other tools too.

 * Does not honor `robots.txt`.
 A broken link is still broken for users even if not indexed by Google.